opensafely-core/ehrql/docs/tutorial/writing-a-dataset-definition/index.md

 dataset.asthma_med_code = latest_asthma_med.dmd_code
 ```

+!!! tip "Importing tables"
+    The tables are imported from the `ehrql.tables.beta.core` schema in the above dataset definition.
+    Consequently, it can be run on any backend.
+    If you need a table that's only available in one backend,
+    then you should import the table from a non-core schema,
+    such as `ehrql.tables.beta.tpp` or `ehrql.tables.beta.emis`.

 ## Open the dataset definition

 1. Click `dataset_definition.py` in the Explorer towards the top left of the codespace